-Indiana soybean checkoff donates soy-based Goodyear tires across the state - Indiana Corn and Soy
+Indiana soybean checkoff gives away four sets of soy-based Goodyear tires - Indiana Corn and Soy

-Indiana soybean checkoff donates soy-based Goodyear tires across the state
+Indiana soybean checkoff gives away four sets of soy-based Goodyear tires

 From crayons and candles to biodegradable plastics and oils, products made from soybeans are an earth-friendly solution for the manufacturing of many products.
 With the help of tire maker Goodyear, one new soy-based product is gaining traction.
 Through a collaboration with the United Soybean Board (USB) the national soybean checkoff program, including investment from the Indiana Soybean Alliance (ISA), Goodyear has been replacing petroleum-based oil with soybean-based oil in certain brands of tires since 2017.